Ashtavinayak Yatra Package from Mumbai — 6-Day Sacred Tour of 8 Ganesha Temples

 • Named after Ballal, the boy-devotee saved by Ganesha; only Ashtavinayak temple named after a devotee

-• Idol faces east; famous 300-year-old continuous lamp (nandadeep) said to be lit from Ganesha’s own fire
+• The idol faces east; famous 300-year-old continuous lamp (nandadeep) said to be lit from Ganesha’s own fire

 • Prasad: modak blessed by the priest